dashcambike/dashcam-for-your-bike-site/_pages/mounts.md

 It might be okay with a two-lens design, and we love how easy it is to get your phone in and out, but it wasn't worth the trade-off to us.
 <div class="clearLeftFloat"></div>

-# What is Dashcam for your Bike?
+# What is dashcam.bike?
-Dashcam for your Bike is an app that turns your smartphone into a dashcam.
+dashcam.bike is an app that turns your smartphone into a dashcam.
 The app has gesture-based controls so you don't have to take your eyes off the road, screen-dimming to save you battery life, direct-to-311 reporting in certain cities, and easy creation of compilation videos.

 {% include downloadnow.html %}